roikonen/scalablemodeling/README.md

 # Scalable Modeling – Growth Should Be an Advantage, Not a Challenge

-This repository introduces a toolbox for modeling scalable systems.
+This repository introduces a pragmatic toolbox for modeling scalable systems.
 I believe that every new system should be designed with scalability in mind, as scalability is a prerequisite for success — growth should be an advantage, not a challenge.
+Strong influences have been taken from Domain-Driven Design, EventStorming & CQRS but the end result does not purely follow either of those.

+I understand that **querying the command model** (red arrow in the picture below) is a topic that often sparks strong opinions.
+In my view, the command model serves as a special type of model that validates commands, and while it is not designed for querying, there are cases where it can be read from if necessary.
+For example, in in-memory command models [Akka-style](https://akka.io/), where the model is clustered, a valid use case might involve querying the state of an entity immediately after its creation or update.
+Since the entity is already in memory, fetching it quickly from there can be justified.
+However, querying the command model should be avoided wherever possible, as there are many ways this can lead to misuse, such as introducing performance bottlenecks or inconsistencies.
+For this reason, querying the command model requires strong justification.

 ![0_scalable_modeling_components.png](0_scalable_modeling_components.png)